 Take a stroll in Boston Common, the oldest park in the US.
-In summer, you can picnic or catch Shakespeare in the park, while in winter, you'll enjoy Christmas festivities, sledding down Flagstaff Hill and ice skaters on Frog Pond (for a small fee, you can join them).
+In summer, you can picnic or catch a free Shakespeare performance.
+In winter, there are Christmas festivities, sledding down Flagstaff Hill and ice skaters on Frog Pond.

-Visit the Massachusetts State House, the so-called "hub of the solar system" to learn about the state insect (the ladybug) and to pay your respects to the Sacred Cod.
-Free tours led by the Doric Docents (volunteer tour guides) take place Monday through Friday and visit the ceremonial halls, the legislative chambers and the executive branch.
+Visit the Massachusetts State House, the so-called "hub of the solar system" to learn about the state insect (the ladybug) and to pay your respects to the Sacred Cod that hangs in the House of Representatives chambers.

 The landmark obelisk marks the site of the fateful battle in June 1775 that turned the tides of the Revolutionary War.
 Climb the 294 steps of the Bunker Hill Monument to the top for an impressive panorama of city, sea and sky.
 You’ll expend nothing but energy.

-Science-lovers and history buffs can geek out at this small but fascinating Collection of Historical Scientific Instruments.
+Science-lovers and history buffs can geek out at the fascinating Collection of Historical Scientific Instruments.
 Located inside the Harvard Science Center, it showcases a selection of 20,000 items in the university collection, some of which date to the 15th century.
 Look for the geometric sector designed by Galileo, and the clocks illustrating the development of modern timekeeping.

 For 45 years, Henry Wadsworth Longfellow lived and wrote poetry in this stately Georgian manor near Harvard Square.
 The mansion contains many of the poet’s personal belongings, as well as lush period gardens.

-Castle Island isn't really an island but a vast, green waterside park with amazing skyline views.
-The massive Fort Independence is open for exploration and free tours.
-Otherwise, you can relax on the beach, fish from the pier or dip your toes into the chilly harbor waters.
+Castle Island isn't really an island; it's a vast, green waterside park with amazing skyline views.
+The massive Fort Independence is open for exploration and free tours, otherwise, you can relax on the beach, fish from the pier or dip your toes into the chilly harbor waters.

-15. See a show at Hatch Memorial Shell
+13. See a show at the Hatch Memorial Shell

-The Charles River Esplanade is Boston’s backyard, a fine venue for picnics, bike rides and leisurely strolls.
-Even better, all summer long, the Hatch Memorial Shell hosts free events like outdoor concerts, family flicks and Dancing in the Park.
+The Charles River Esplanade is Boston’s backyard and a fine venue for picnics, bike rides and leisurely strolls.
+Even better, all summer long, the Hatch Memorial Shell hosts free events like outdoor concerts, family movies and Dancing in the Park.

-16. Peek inside artists' studios on SoWa First Fridays
+14. Peek inside artists' studios on SoWa Sundays and First Fridays

 From the former factories and warehouses in the South End, artists have carved out studios and gallery space.
-The SoWa Artists Guild hosts an open studio event on the first Friday of every month from 5pm to 9pm.
+The SoWa Artists Guild hosts an open studio event every Sunday (11am to 4pm) and on the first Friday of every month (5pm to 9pm).
 Come examine the art and mingle with the resident creatives.

-If you don't want to shell out for tickets to the big game, you can still sneak a peek inside Fenway Park.
+If you don't want to shell out for tickets to a game, you can still sneak a peek inside Fenway Park.
 The Bleacher Bar is accessible from the street, with a window looking onto center field.
-The bar gets packed during games when there’s usually a waiting list for window seating.
+The bar gets packed during games, when there’s usually a waiting list for window seating.